Tools4everBV/HelloID-Conn-SA-Sync-Target-Groups-To-SelfService-Products/README.md

 ## Remarks
-- The Products are only created and disable/deleted.
-No Update take place.
+- The Products are only created and disabled/deleted.
+No Update takes place.
-> When a Product already exists, the prodcut will be skipped (no update will take place).
+> When a Product already exists, the product will be skipped (no update will take place).

-- When the RemoveProduct switch is adjusted to remove the products.
-The products will be delete from HelloID instead of Disable.
+- When the RemoveProduct switch is adjusted to remove the products, the products will be deleted from HelloID instead of Disabled.
 This will remove also the previous disabled products (by the sync).

-- The code is prepared to make a function just to manage the HelloID Part of the selfservice Product, But not implemented.
+- This template uses a dummy target system.
+When retreiving the target system groups, it will always return a fixed list of groups, and when adding/removing memberships it will log a success message without modifying anything.
+You must modify the powershell code of these functions to perfom the operations on your actual target system.

 ## Getting help
 > _For more information on how to configure a HelloID PowerShell scheduled task, please refer to our [documentation](https://docs.helloid.com/hc/en-us/articles/115003253294-Create-Custom-Scheduled-Tasks) pages_